aksommerville/spellingbee/README.md

 - [ ] Modifying tool doesn't force a rebuild of custom resources.
 - [ ] 2p: Choose an avatar and background.
 - [ ] Editor seems to think that '#' starts a line comment in strings.
 Pretty sure it's not supposed to.
+- [ ] Egg song editor: Delay on EGS note event (EGS file) gets mangled.
+Trying to set the second note of sound/2-ui_dismiss to 80 ms, it changes to 1153.
+- [ ] Redraw rabbit sprite, or put him on a darker background.
+Poor contrast.

 ## Dictionary Notes